 Your Tax Preparer

-Whether you file a tax return by the April due date, May due date for 2020, or obtain an extension to file, filing an annual tax return is mandatory if your income is above a certain level, which will vary depending upon your filing status.
+Whether you file a tax return by the April due date, or obtain an extension to file, filing an annual tax return is mandatory if your income is above a certain level, which will vary depending upon your filing status.
 Filing an extension will grant you another six months for individuals and corporations (five month extension for partnerships, LLCs, estates and trusts) to file the tax return.

 Filing an extension, however, will not allow you to delay payment on any tax you may owe.
 The extension only gives you additional time to file your tax return.
 The tax is still due by the original filing due date, therefore you should have a reasonable estimate of the tax liability you will owe.
 If you anticipate your taxes withheld or paid by estimated tax payments will not cover the tax due, you should file a federal Form 4868 and/or a California Form 3519 and pay the additional tax you anticipate will be due.

-Failure-to-pay penalties are 0.5 percent of the unpaid balance per month up to a maximum penalty of 25 percent.
+Failure-to-pay penalties are 0.5% of the unpaid balance per month up to a maximum penalty of 25%.
 If your tax is overpaid, there is no penalty for filing late (the government thanks you for giving them a longer interest free loan).
-If, however, you owe money and file late (do not get an extension) the penalty is 5 percent of the unpaid balance per month up to a maximum penalty of 25 percent of the underpaid tax.
-California automatically allows a six-month extension to file all tax returns (you don't need to file an extension form with the state) unless you owe money, and then you should file Form 3519 with payment of the additional tax due by the April 15 filing deadline to avoid the late payment penalty.
+If however you owe money and file late (do not get an extension) the penalty is 5% of the unpaid balance per month up to a maximum penalty of 25% of the underpaid tax.
+California automatically allows a six-month extension to file all tax returns (you don't need to file an extension form with the state) unless you owe money, and then you should file Form 3519 with payment of the additional tax due by the October 16 filing deadline to avoid the late payment penalty.

 If you have already filed your tax return you may need to file an amended individual federal return (Form 1040X) and/or an amended California return (Form 540X).
-These forms and instructions are available on the websites lRS.gov and FTB.gov.
-Some of the reasons for filing an amended return include, but are not limited to (1) correcting income, deductions, credits or other items incorrectly reported on an original return, (2) changing your filing status (such as from married filing separately to married filing jointly - sorry, you can't go the other way) and (3) changing amounts previously adjusted (oftentimes incorrectly) by the IRS thus giving you a chance to show why their assumptions and changes could be wrong.
+These forms and instructions are available on the websites IRS.gov and FTB.gov.
+Some of the reasons for filing an amended return include, but are not limited to (1) correcting income, deductions, credits or other items incorrectly reported on an original return (2) changing your filing status (such as from married filing separately to married filing jointly – sorry you can't go the other way!) and (3) changing amounts previously adjusted (oftentimes incorrectly) by the IRS thus giving you a chance to show why their assumptions and changes could be wrong.